OE-FET/esr_analyses/README.md

       `spin_counting`, etc.
     - High-level functions: `PowerSatAnalysesLorentzFit`, `PowerSatAnalysesVoigtFit`, etc.

 All functions do exactly what you would expect from their name, and most of them are well documented.
 Therefore, please refer to the individual doc-strings for more information.

+## Usage